 2.1.1 In completing the SA it is necessary get an understanding of the current character of the plan area to be able to assess the impact that the SCAAP might have.
-To achieve this baseline information is collected as well as a review of other plans and strategies covering the area.
+To achieve this baseline information is collected as well as a review of other plans and strategies covering the area, more information on the baseline data is part of the main SA Report.